TapTrack/TCMPTappy-iOS/README.md

 ## Receiving a Response

-You can resolve a command by calling the correct command family resolver.
+You can resolve a response by calling the correct command family resolver.
 The example below shows a response listener that uses the `BasicNFCCommandResolver` to resolve the response received from the Tappy.
 Each command family has its own resolver that is used as required.

 Please note that the command/response resolvers throw when unable to resolve a message, so the resolver call must be wrapped in a do-catch block.